Menditect/documentation/additional/01-howtos/import-plugin.md

 - download the 8-xx.xxx file for Mendix 8;
 - download the 9-xx.xxx file for Mendix 9;

 Always make sure to download the right release.
-The MTA version supported by the release is listed in the description on Github, as well as in MTA.
+The MTA version supported by the release is listed in the description on Github.

 Import the MTA plugin module package in your test application as a new module.
 If you have imported it before, make sure to replace the module and not delete it first.
 Deleting it first may result in having to fix errors manually.
 After importing, make sure to delete any old JAR files like mta-plugin-xxx.jar from the userlib subfolder in your project directory.